 All I can do is plead my case to the Lord during this tribulation.
 Answers are hard to find when they are kept in mysterious ways under the father.
 I beg for mercy and ask him no to forsaken me.
 I can accept my fate if it is his will, but not for my family’s fate.
 I pray for my name to be cleared…even if it comes too late and my heart rests.
 I want my family name to have some dignity so they may sleep sound, walk down the street without judgment and just be at peace.
 This is all that I ask; fore he is truly the righteous judge.

 Before I can take another shower, execution day is here.
 My last supper request far more demanding than Christ, but I’m a sucker for southern cooking.
 I asked for a charbroiled T-bone steak smothered in stewed tomatoes, but instead they give me a rubbery slab of London broil.
 I politely requested for some fluffy buttermilk cornbread cooked with lard in a cast iron skillet, but I’m tossed a hard Frisbee biscuit.
 I wanted a baked potato bigger than Idaho, but it never made its way on the plate.
-Since I preferred to have some sort of veggie to balance out the meal I wanted slow cooked collard or mustard greens cooked with a pork shank, but I am faced with stringy beans without flavor.
-Last, but not least I needed a dessert to top it off, Pecan Pie was my order, but I’m given a small slice of spice cake with plastic frosting and a few overcooked pecans for garnish.
+Since I preferred to have some sort of veggie to balance out the meal I wanted slow cooked collard or mustard greens cooked with a pork shank, but I am faced with bland spinach.
+Last, but not least I needed a dessert to bid farewell, pecan pie was my order, but I’m given a side swipe slice of spice cake slathered in plastic tasting frosting topped with shameful pecans.

 I come to the conclusion that they could do what they wanted while preparing my meal, it’s not like I can send it back.